Cadre system of the Chinese Communist Party: Mao-era cadres

-On 1 October 1949, having driven the Kuomintang out of Mainland China, Mao Zedong gave the Proclamation of the People's Republic of China at Tiananmen Square.
+On 1 October 1949, Mao Zedong gave the Proclamation of the People's Republic of China at Tiananmen Square.

+The cadre system is one of the few organs of the party-state which have functioned continuously during the PRC's history.

 The Communist Party at the time faced an acute shortage of qualified personnel to the fill over 2.7 million public positions needed to govern the country.
 By 1955, the CCP had established a system of appointments to fill positions modeled closely after the nomenklatura system of the Soviet Union.
 Due to the high demand for manpower, the CCP was forced to rely on former Kuomintang officials to fill many of these positions as low-level, non-party cadres, which helped alleviate the shortage by 1952.
 By 1956, in part due to the Three-anti and Five-anti Campaigns, most of these former officials had been dismissed.

 The government of China in its early years also drew upon intellectuals (those with a high school or above education) to fill the gaps in its cadres.
 Older intellectuals were viewed as more susceptible to influences of bourgeois ideology, but their specialized skills make them useful.
 Younger intellectuals (new graduates around the time of the founding of the People's Republic) were similarly useful, and could claim they were less influenced by bourgeois thought than their older predecessors.
 Even so, Mao's eventually grew suspicious of this group, and he eventually initiated the Socialist Education Movement in 1963 to purge perceived intellectual reactionaries from cadre ranks.